-2019 2018

-\$'000 \$'000

-Note 20.
-Non-current liabilities - Deferred revenue

-Accidental damage warranties 171
+2019 \$'000 2018 \$'000 Accidental damage warranties 171

-Accidental damage warranties have a life of up to five years from the date of purchase.
-The non-current deferred revenue relates to the portion of revenue which will be recognised more than twelve months after the reporting date.
+Accidental damage warranties have a life of up to 5 years from the date of purchase.
+The non-current deferred revenue relates to the portion of revenue which will be recognised more than 12 months after the reporting date.